forrestbao/MLClass/6_Neural_Networks/6_NNs.md

   * Check loss on test set.
   * Repeat

-- If the loss on test set drops significantly below that on training set, overfitting might have happened.
+- If the loss on test set increases significantly above that on training set, overfitting might have happened.
 You need to do something.

 - Traditionally, for shallow ANNs (a handleful of layers), L2-regularization is the common practice.